 What is PRX Remix?

 PRX Remix is our 24/7 stream of the best podcasts, documentaries, and stories, handpicked from both independent creators and our podcast network Radiotopia.
-It airs on XM 123, public radio stations around the country, and online.
+It airs on public radio stations around the country and on XM 123.

 A lot of what we air isn't heard anywhere else: creative spoken-word programs, amazing podcasts, and fascinating interviews.
 It is all curated by PRX staff.